Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Background

-\end{enumerate} \end{defn} One may think of the above definition as a class of functions approximating the inversion map $x \mapsto 1/x$ while still being defined for $x=0$ in a reasonable way.
-As examples, with $g_{\xi}(x) = (x+\xi)^{-1}$, we retrieve ridge regression with $\rho = 1$ and with $g_\xi(x) = x^{-1} \mathds{1}[x \geqslant\xi]$ we obtain kernel principal component regression with $\rho = +\infty$.
-We refer to Appendix~\ref{sec:spectral} for other examples of spectral methods such as gradient descent, iterated Tikhonov and gradient flow.
+One may think of the above definition as a class of functions approximating the inversion map $x \mapsto 1/x$ while still being defined for $x=0$ in a reasonable way.
+As examples, with $g_{\xi}(x) = (x+\xi)^{-1}$, we retrieve ridge regression with $\rho = 1$ and with $g_\xi(x) = x^{-1} \mathds{1}[x \geq\xi]$ we obtain kernel principal component regression with $\rho = +\infty$.
+We refer to Appendix~\ref{sec:bg_appendix} for other examples of spectral methods such as gradient descent, iterated Tikhonov and gradient flow.
 Given a filter function $g_{\xi}$, we call $g_{\xi}(C_{Z})$ the regularized inverse of $C_{Z}$.
-We may think of the regularized inverse as approximating the \textit{pseudoinverse} of $C_Z$ (see e.g.\ \cite{EnglHankeNeubauer2000}) when $\xi \to 0$.
+We may think of the regularized inverse as approximating the \textit{pseudoinverse} of $C_Z$ (see e.g.\ \citet{EnglHankeNeubauer2000}) when $\xi \to 0$.
 We define the regularized population solution with filter function $g_{\xi}$ as